krisrang/heavylog/README.md

 ### Custom formatter

-The formatter interface is simply.
-It should just be a class with a `call` method that accepts a single argument which is the hash containing info about the request.
+The formatter interface is simply a class with a `call` method that accepts a single argument which is the hash containing info about the request.
 The method should return the final result you want to write to file.
 Heavylog writes one line per request.

 JSON formatter for example: